Best weight loss plans for diabetes

 Weight loss is the most common recommendation for treatment.
 In fact, even only a 5 percent loss of body weight can reduce blood sugar levels.
 If blood sugar levels remain unstable, type 2 diabetes can be treated with diabetes medication, insulin therapy and blood sugar monitoring.

 While diets can make you lose weight and spark creativity in the kitchen, they are sometimes limiting and can lead to food fatigue and relapse.
-Weight loss plans for diabetics are designed to kickstart the weight loss journey while minimizing failure.
+Weight loss plans for people with diabetes are designed to kickstart the weight loss journey while minimizing failure.
 Nutrisystem and WW both have great options for those struggling with type 2 diabetes.

 Staring at $10.18 per day, Nutrisystem’s Diabetes Basic is a 4-week plan with meals delivered to your home.
 For about a dollar more per day, Nutrisystem also offers Diabetes Core, which comes with over 100 foods and unlimited access to Certified Diabetes Educators, dietitians, tools and trackers.

-Nutrisystem D is specifically designed for diabetics and takes the guesswork out of finding healthy food options by creating a safe, simple weight-loss plan based on real food and real results.
+Nutrisystem D is specifically designed for people with diabetes and takes the guesswork out of finding healthy food options by creating a safe, simple weight-loss plan based on real food and real results.
 This program lowers your blood sugar and is designed to help you lose weight in order to lower your A1C by 1.02 percent.

 The Diabetes Uniquely Yours Plan, starting at $12.50 per day, includes everything in the core plan, plus a wider selection of food items and unlimited frozen foods.
-This meal delivery for diabetics program is ideal for people who also have mobility issues, as healthy meals and snacks are delivered to your home.
+This meal delivery for diabetic diets is ideal for people who also have mobility issues, as healthy meals and snacks are delivered to your home.

-Starting at around $50 per month, Weight Watchers for diabetics, or the WW for Diabetes program, was specially designed to help the unique needs of those with type 2 diabetes.
+Starting at around $50 per month, the WW for Diabetes program was specially designed to help the unique needs of those with type 2 diabetes.
 Recognized as a National Diabetes Prevention Program by the Centers for Disease Control and Prevention, the program is effective for treating pre-diabetes too.
 When tested on those with pre-diabetes, weight loss and blood sugar improvements were seen within six months and sustained for over a year.